The Worker Protection (Amendment of Equality Act 2010) Bill | Moorepay

 Summary

-This Act introduces a new legal duty for employers to take reasonable steps to prevent sexual harassment of their workers, known as the ‘preventative duty’.
+This Act introduced a new legal duty for employers to take reasonable steps to prevent sexual harassment of their workers, known as the ‘preventative duty’.
 Previously, there was no proactive legal obligation for employers to prevent sexual harassment at work.

 Given the significant impact sexual harassment can have on an individual’s career, mental, and physical health, it was found that employers were not adequately addressing these concerns.
 The updated law is a welcome addition in the fight against sexual harassment.

+The Act also allows for increased compensation in sexual harassment claims.
 If an employment tribunal finds that a worker has been sexually harassed, it must consider whether the preventative duty was met.
 If not, the employer can be ordered to pay up to an additional 25% in compensation.

 The legislation also empowers the EHRC to take enforcement action against organisations that fail to take reasonable steps to prevent sexual harassment, regardless of whether an incident has occurred.